-Store credit is cost-efficient for any retail business in dealing with returns, yet, also is a great marketing tool.
-Not only this policy helps to boost customer retention, but also it enhances brand loyalty.
-With that in mind, today’s article will show you several helpful tips to maximize the potential of store credit.
+Store credit is cost-efficient for any retail business in dealing with returns, yet is also a great marketing tool.
+Not only does this policy help to boost customer retention, but it also enhances brand loyalty.
+With that in mind, today’s article will show you several helpful tips to maximize the potential of make use Of store credit.

 What’s online store credit?

 Store credit is a document that retail owners give customers to return an item for other stuff at the same value.

 In recent years, retailers have come up with innovative ideas to offer store credits in a variety of forms.
 For this reason, store credit varies in different retail businesses.

 Saying you apply a purchasing policy that your clients can get a refund on their credit cards with a receipt.
 In lieu of a full cash refund, you can issue store credits with the same value and buyers will spend it on the next items.
 If that product is worth more, your shoppers will charge only the difference.

 How the store credits differ from reward points

 Reward points seem like a fruitful way to maintain customer relationships and show gratitude to loyalties.

 Customers earn reward points through completing desired actions, such as making a purchase, registering a new account, referring a family member or friend, writing a review, etc. Unlike promotion codes or coupons with expiration dates, reward points are always on customers’ accounts.
 On the other hand, shoppers can redeem points for discounts on the next purchases.